APK Structure#

 Compressing PNG and JPEG Files#

 You can use tools like pngcrush, pngquant, or zopflipng to reduce the size of PNG files without losing quality.
-All of these tools can decrease the size of PNG files while maintaining visually perceived quality.
+All these tools can decrease the size of PNG files while maintaining visually perceived quality.

 The pngcrush